frasanlli/frasanlli/README.md

 I'm F. Sancho, a Junior Developer with a strong foundation in Python.
-Also, I know the basics in Java and Kotlin.
+Also, I know the basics in Java, Kotlin and JavaScript.

 💻 I’m currently expanding my skills in JavaScript and working on personal projects to grow as a developer.